CudaText-addons/cuda_vim_mode/readme/readme.txt

   ~ - invert case of selection (if selection) or one char
   # - go to next occurence of current word (looping from begin)

-  J - join current line with the next one
   H - go to top line on screen
   M - go to middle line on screen
   L - go to bottom line on screen

+  J - join current line with the next one
+  S - substitute line - delete line, go to insertion mode

 author: Alexey (CudaText)